One of the worst category declines ever because of fiscal reform

-Philip Morris Dominicana SA supports local production
+Philip Morris Dominicana SA under attack

-Stable performance expected over the forecast period
+Volume decline to smooth out over the forecast period

 Discover the latest market trends and uncover sources of future market growth for the Tobacco industry in Dominican Republic with research from Euromonitor's team of in-country analysts.